 You will be notified of your roommate over the summer before you come to school in August in after you complete the housing questionnaire.
 You will have a chance to connect with them via social media and email before school starts.
+Incoming first year students in Fall 2022 will have the option to be in single housing, for more details contact your admissions counselor.

 All students on campus can have a car.
 Cars must be registered with Public Safety and parking passes are only $100.
 More information can be found at www.salem.edu/accepted-students/public-safety-and-parking.